 Cocky car racer Nick Jargin has retired since he nearly caused the death of his brother at a hairpin bend on a circuit.
 He now holds a trendy café who keeps him busy full time until one day...
 See full summary »

 A strange new virus has appeared, which only attacks strains of grasses such as wheat and rice, and the world is descending into famine and chaos.
-Architect John, along with his family and friends, is making his way from London to his brother's farm in northern England where there will hopefully be food and safety for all of them.
+Architect John Custance, along with his family and friends, is making his way from London to his brother's farm in Scotland, where hopefully, there will be food and safety for all of them.
 Along the way, they encounter hostile soldiers, biker gangs, and all manner of people who are all too willing to take advantage of travelers for a mouthful of food.
 Written by

 Was this review helpful to you?